amanverma2009/coding-notes/React/README.md

 1. [Basics of React](./01_Basics.md) – what React is, why it’s used, JSX, and core features
 2. [Components and Props](./02_Components-and-Props.md) – types of components, props properties and more
+3. [Hooks and State](./03_Hooks-and-States.md) - useState Hook, useEffect Hook and more
+4. [useEffect Hook](./04_useEffect-hook.md) - Cleanup Function, Multiple Effects and more

 ## Official Docs